dekuNukem/daytripper/mysterious_glitch.md

 ![Alt text](resources/photos/glitch4.jpeg)

 Since they were not *actually* touching, everything would work fine when I test the bare circuit board myself.
-But when installed with fasteners, the back plate would push the terminal into the circuit board, scratching it, and shorting out the SPI data line.
+But when installed with fasteners, the back plate would push the terminal into the circuit board, scratching it, and grounding the SPI data line.
 As a result, the firmware would get `0x0` from SPI, and stuck on waiting for a response.

 ## Remedy